July Quarterly Newsletter ReleasedClick here for the latest news from the Commission

 Commission meetings begin at 2 p.m.
 Eastern and comply with The Indiana Open Door Law (IC § 5-14-1.5).
 The public is invited to attend the meetings, excluding any Executive Sessions that may be scheduled as permitted under IC § 5-14-1.5-2(f).
-Notice of Executive Sessions will be made at least 48 hours in advance.
-Agendas for regularly scheduled meetings will be posted at least 24 hours in advance at the entrance to the Commission Office (309 W. Washington Street, Suite 501, Indianapolis, IN, 46204) and will be posted on this site.
-Please note: In light of Indiana's State of Emergency, Commission meetings may be held electronically.
-The public is welcome attend via the electronic means that will be posted at this site at least 24 hours in advance.
+Notice of Executive Sessions & meetings will be posted at the entrance to the Commission Office (309 W. Washington Street, Suite 501, Indianapolis, IN, 46204) and posted on this site at least 48 hours in advance.
+Meeting materials and agendas will be posted at least 24 hours in advance.
+The public is welcome attend via the electronic means that will be posted on this site or in person at the meeting location.

 Complaint About a Judicial Officer

 If you have a complaint about your public defender, please contact the local Chief Public Defender or head of your local Public Defender Board to report the issues.
 If you feel the attorney violated their Rules of Professional Conduct you should contact the Indiana Supreme Court Disciplinary Commission to formally file your complaint.
 The Indiana Public Defender Commission cannot prosecute public defender misconduct.

 If you believe your judge improperly denied you an attorney and your county receives Commission reimbursement please contact us.
 If you believe your judge has violated the Code of Judicial Conduct, you should contact the Judicial Qualifications Commission to file a complaint.